 Upon a lemon law buyback the consumer receives all payments made on the vehicle, including the down payment, and monthly payments (lease or finance), minus the mileage offset (Learn how to do a lemon law buyback calculation in California).
 The manufacturer will also reimburse your sales tax, registration fees, license fees, and any other fees and charges.
 The manufacturer will also cover the remaining balance on the loan of the vehicle.
 The best part is, the manufacturer will pay your attorney’s fees, so the representation will end up being completely free for you.
 In certain limited cases you may also receive a lemon law civil penalty that is paid my the manufacturer or the distributor for your benefit.

 What Will I Not Get if My Vehicle is Repurchased?

 You will not get reimbursed for any late payment charges on your lease or finance account.
 You will also not be reimbursed for your vehicle insurance payments.
-Any amounts paid for the aftermarket parts or service agreements that were not sold and installed by the manufacturer or the dealer will also not be reimbursed.
+Any amounts paid for the non-manufacturer parts or service agreements that were not sold and installed by the manufacturer will also not be reimbursed.
 You can, however, remove those parts from the vehicle as long as the vehicle is not damaged by the removal.
 You may also try to cancel any third party service contracts.
 You will still be responsible for any damage done to the vehicle and to make sure that the tire thread is within the acceptable limits.

 What Will Happen if My Vehicle is Not Repurchased?